-- ♦ Take shorter showers and avoid running the water while you brush your teeth. - ♦ Wash full loads of laundry and dishes. - Replace water using appliances with newer water saving models. - Repair all plumbing leaks promptly.
-This is especially important in older homes. - Water your lawn early in the morning or consider letting your lawn go dormant in the summer.
+- ◆ Take shorter showers and avoid running the water while you brush your teeth. - ♦ Wash full loads of laundry and dishes. - Replace water using appliances with newer water saving models. - ◆ Repair all plumbing leaks promptly.
+This is especially important in older homes.
+A frequent source of leakage is the service line. - ♦ Water your lawn early in the morning or consider letting your lawn go dormant in the summer.